mone27/Tonio-V98T-boardgame/README.md

   This interface is already implemented (with the class [DisplayManagerImpl](core/src/main/java/it/unibz/inf/pp/clash/view/impl/DisplayManagerImpl.java)), as part of the view component.
   You can implement a fully functional game without modifying this implementation.

-- In particular, you can draw a snapshot on screen by calling the method [DisplayManager.drawSnapshot](core/src/main/java/it/unibz/inf/pp/clash/view/DisplayManager.java)
+- In particular, you can draw a snapshot on screen by calling the instance method [DisplayManager.drawSnapshot](core/src/main/java/it/unibz/inf/pp/clash/view/DisplayManager.java)
   (with your snapshot as argument).\
   If there was another snapshot on screen prior to this call, then the two snapshots will be compared and their differences highlighted, with a fade-in animation.\